 Employees are required to comply with all instructions rules and procedures concerning matters of health and safety.
 Failure to do so may amount to gross misconduct.
-In particular, where employees are required to wear personal protective equipment then failure to do so will be treated as gross misconduct which will usually result in dismissal.
+In particular, where employees are required to wear personal protective equipment such as hard hats, protective footwear or high visibility clothing then failure to do so will be treated as gross misconduct which will usually result in dismissal.